yiangmeng/aws-react-native-amplify-workshop/setup/README.md

 8. Go back to the lower window.
 Key in `docker build -t reactnative-expo .` and press **Enter** key.
 Notice this command ends with a dot.
 ![AWS Cloud9 Docker Command](images/aws-cloud9-docker-command.jpg)

 9. This will take *a few minutes*.
-You might see some `npm warnings` in red around optional dependencies.
-You can ignore them.
+You might see some `npm warnings` in red around optional dependencies which you can ignore.
 ![AWS Cloud9 Docker Build](images/aws-cloud9-docker-build.jpg)

+*Protip: While waiting for the image to build, you may want to check out the [next section](#update-preference) to setup your Expo account in the meantime.*

-10. You can verify your image was successfully built by typing `docker images`.
+10. You can verify that the Docker images were successfully built by typing `docker images`.
 You should see a `reactnative-expo` image.
 ![AWS Cloud9 Docker Images](images/aws-cloud9-docker-images.jpg)

 11. Start the React Native Docker using this image with the command below.
 This step allows us to use AWS Cloud9 to be the IDE for our React Native project under the directory ```~/environment/rn``` while having a Docker container execute the React Native and Expo development server.
 The 2 TCP ports (19000, 19001) allows our mobile device to communicate with the React Native/Expo container.

 ```
 cd ~/environment/rn